 Working on your garden is a great way to improve overall health, strength, endurance and flexibility which all work to reduce the risk of high blood pressure, heart disease, diabetes, obesity and other medical conditions.
 So, if you’re out in the garden and feel that it needs a little bit of tidying so that you can sit back, relax and enjoy your handy work, think about picking up a spade or planting and weeding to take advantage of the many benefits.

-In aid of World Health Day, we’re looking at the many health benefits of spending time out in your garden.
+In aid of World Health Day and National Gardening Week, we looked at the many health benefits of spending time out in your garden.

 1. Boost to Mental and Emotional Well-Being